Alphalaneous/ShiftDeselect/README.md

-# ShiftDeselect
+# SingleDeselect

-Hold shift and click to deselect an object
+Hold a key (settings) and click to deselect an object